josiest/songwriting/songs/Goodbye Sunshine/lyrics.md

 On the horizon
 Casting light onto the sea

-~But for now there's only darkness
+~Where now there's only darkness
 ~And beyond, I cannot see
 Goodbye sunshine